 VoT Policy roundtable on the economic cost of Alzheimer’s in Europe25-09-2018

-On 25 September, EBC will partner with the ‘What if?’
+On 25 September, at 9:30-11:00, EBC will partner with the ‘What if?’
 Policy Roundtable series to present the Value of Treatment findings of the Alzheimer’s working group with the event “The Value of Treatment: Policy roundtable on the economic cost of Alzheimer’s in Europe“.

 Hosted by MEP Heinz K. Becker, moderated by Geoff Meade and chaired by EBC President, Prof. Monica Di Luca, the event aims to gather experts from the VoT project and the field of Alzheimer’s.
-Speakers to be confirmed.

 Over 10.5 million people currently suffer from dementia in the EU and this figure is expected to rise to 13.4 million by 2030.
 With medical science fast progressing, the prospect of earlier detection, diagnosis and the treatment of Alzheimer’s disease raises a broad range of ethical and social questions.